 Fred R. Barnard

-One of the easiest to use elements of GA is on page analytics.
+One of the easiest to use elements of GA is ‘on page analytics’.
 Even if you are advanced with GA, it will give you a new perspective on how you absorb and find actionable data.
-Below is an example of one of the projects we worked on, before we came in.
-Notice that some menu elements didn’t even have a single click from the main page.
 The way GA works, on every single page you can see where people go and how they use your site.
-The best part is, if your boss doesn’t understand how to use analytics or why it should matter, show him on page GA.
-Nothing speaks volumes as much as actually seeing what happens on the page.
+The best part is, if your boss doesn’t understand how to use analytics or why it should matter, show him ‘on page’ GA.
+Nothing speaks volumes as much as actually seeing what happens on the page and what site visitors are drawn to.

-How to use it to increase sales: This is another element that alone can double your sales.
+3) Use variant and A/B testing it to increase sales: This includes online and offline sales.
+Same as the famous phrase ABC< always be closing in sales, in marketing it is always testing.
+A/b testing is used to compare two different variants to see which performs better.
+This is another element that alone can help you optimize your sales for a bigger ROI.
 Simply see what pages people are going to, maybe you should cut down on pages.
 For example, in this case they have 3 pages that no one ever goes to, but those menu items are taking up valuable above-the-fold site real estate.
 We hid those pages for the client, and we found a jump of 40% to pages that increase sales.
 Just by removing pages that are not used, you are removing clutter and focusing your visitors to where they should be going.

 “The greatest value of a picture is when it forces us to notice what we never expected to see.”